Islam in New York City: Early Immigration

 As with other parts of the United States, small-scale Muslim migration to New York began in the 1840s, with the arrival of Yemenis and Turks, as well as Bengali and Levantine sailors and merchants and lasted until World War I.

 In 1907, Lipka Tatar immigrants from the Podlasie region of Poland founded the first Muslim organization in New York City, the American Mohammedan Society.
 In 1931 they founded the Powers Street Mosque in Williamsburg, making it the oldest continuously operating mosque in the city.

 African-American Muslims

-Following the Great Migration in the early 20th century, New York City emerged as a center of African-American Islam, initially through the Moorish Science Temple of America and the Nation of Islam.
-The city was Malcolm X's base for several years, before his assassination in the Washington Heights section of Manhattan in 1965.
+Following the Great Migration in the early 20th century, New York City emerged as a center of African-American Islam, in significant part through the Moorish Science Temple of America and the Nation of Islam.

+In 1904, a Sudani imam by the name of Satti Majid travelled to New York, taking up caretaking duties for the small population of South Asian and Arab Muslims residing in the five boroughs.
+Imam Majid played an influential role introducing large parts of the city to mainstream Sunni Islam.
+One of these people was Shaikh Daoud Faisal, a Grenadian-born revert who helped found The International Muslim Society in Harlem, which linked African-American Muslims with their Somali, Yemeni, and South Asian co-religionists.

+Shaikh Daoud would later set up The Islamic Mission of America in Brooklyn Heights in 1939.
+Known today as the State Street Mosque, or Masjid Dawood, the institution is the second-oldest operating mosque in the city.

+New York was Malcolm X's base for several years, before his assassination in the Washington Heights section of Manhattan in 1965.

 Following the death of Elijah Muhammad in 1975, the vast majority of Nation of Islam adherents in the city converted to mainstream Sunni Islam, guided by Imam Warith Deen Muhammad.